!Notes about Happy Tails Formatting!

 This section is not visible on the page and is for our reference only.
-Each pet feature can and should be formatted differently within their own story, but the overall formatting of the page should remain consistent.
+Each pet feature should be formatted differently within their own story, to keep visual interest on the page and keep it from appearing repetitive.
+However, the overall formatting of the page should remain consistent.

-Please do not post photos with human faces, including children.
+Please do not post photos with human faces, !!especially children!!

-Here, we refer to the pet owners only as "the family" or "the adopters".
+Here, we refer to the pet owners only as "the family", "the adopters", and "the relinquishers".
 Keep it plural, even if the adopter reached out as a single.
 Please don't use names.

 Videos can be added by uploading them to Canva and embedding them with an iframe.
 Please ensure you either mute the audio, or listen to it thoroughly, all the way through, to ensure there is no revealing information, swearing, inflammatory opinions, etc. from any humans present.